10 Different Types of Lace Explained

 Tape lace is another name for Battenberg lace, and Sara Hadley of New York designed and created it for the first time.

 The designer creates this lace with bobbins and tape to produce a new design.
-However, they used only one stitch, called the buttonhole picot, in the original Battenberg lace back in the day.
+However, in the original Battenberg lace, only one stitch, the buttonhole picot, was used.

 But they now use flat wheels and rings.
 Battenberg lace was widely employed as an edging in the nineteenth century, especially in the United States.

-Companies sold a wide range of tapes and designs stamped on pink or white muslin at the end of the nineteenth century.
+At the end of the nineteenth century, companies sold a wide range of tapes and designs stamped on pink or white muslin.

 9. Tatting Lace